Warfarin & Acitrom (VKA) Titration Pathway

 Algorithm References & Evidence Base

-1. Holbrook A, et al. Evidence-Based Management of Anticoagulant Therapy: Antithrombotic Therapy and Prevention of Thrombosis, 9th ed: American College of Chest Physicians Evidence-Based Clinical Practice Guidelines.
+3. Holbrook A, et al. Evidence-Based Management of Anticoagulant Therapy: Antithrombotic Therapy and Prevention of Thrombosis, 9th ed: American College of Chest Physicians Evidence-Based Clinical Practice Guidelines.
 Chest.
 2012.
+[Superseded; source of the INR targets and titration nomogram used here.]

 How to Cite This Tool